Inference for Median and a Generalization of HulC

-Hence, if $B\mathcal{E}_B \to 0$ as $N\to\infty$, then $\widehat{\mathrm{CI}}_{N,\alpha}^{\mathtt{G-HulC}}$ is an asymptotically valid $1-\alpha$ confidence interval for $\theta_0$. \end{theorem} The proof of \Cref{thm:coverage_ghulc} is provided in \Cref{appendix:thm:coverage_ghulc}.
-The upper bound on the mis-coverage probability of the G-HulC confidence interval is exactly the same as that of HulC (see Theorem-2 of \cite{kuchibhotla2021hulc}).
-Thus in terms of coverage G-HulC procedure enjoys the same properties as that of HulC.
+\end{theorem} The proof of \Cref{thm:coverage_ghulc} is provided in \Cref{appendix:thm:coverage_ghulc}.
+The upper bound on the mis-coverage probability of the GHulC confidence interval is exactly the same as that of HulC (see Theorem-2 of \cite{kuchibhotla2021hulc}).
+Thus in terms of coverage GHulC procedure enjoys the same properties as that of HulC.
+Theorem~\ref{thm:coverage_ghulc} implies that if $B\mathcal{E}_B\to 0$ as $n\to\infty$ (and allowing for $B\to\infty$), then the miscoverage probability of GHulC converges to $\alpha$, i.e., GHulC is asymptotically exactly with $1-\alpha$ coverage.
 For details refer to the discussion in remark 2.3 in \cite{kuchibhotla2021hulc}.
-Moreover G-HulC provides us with shorter confidence intervals as compared to HulC which we shall see both theoretically and through simulations in the following sections.
+Moreover GHulC yields shorter confidence intervals when compared to HulC, as shown below.

 Another thing to note is that the coverage probability $P(B, c)$ increases in steps as $c$ increases over the positive integers.
 This can lead to conservative coverage i.e.\ miscoverage probability strictly less than $\alpha$.
 This is because there might not exist positive integer $c$ such that $P(B, c) = 1 - \alpha$.
 To solve this problem we adopt a randomization procedure.
 We know from previous derivations that $c_{B,\alpha}$ is the smallest positive integer so that $P(B, c_{B,\alpha}) \geq 1 - \alpha$.
 Thus we randomize between $c_{B,\alpha} - 1$ and $c_{B,\alpha}$ with probability $\tau_{\alpha}$ (see step-4 of \Cref{alg:ghulc}) to ensure that the coverage probability is exactly $1-\alpha$.